0xPolygon/cdk-validium-node/docs/design/synchronizer/content-update_synchronization.md

 # L1 parallel synchronization
 This is a refactor of L1 synchronization to improve speed.
-- It ask data in parallel  to L1 meanwhile another goroutine is executing the rollup info.
+- It processes data in parallel to L1 while at the same time, its goroutine is executing the rollup info.
-- It makes that the executor be occupied 100% of the time.
+- It ensures the executor is 100% of the time occupied.

 ## Pending to do
-- Some test on ` synchronizer/synchronizer_test.go` are based on this feature, so are running against legacy code
+- Some test on ` synchronizer/synchronizer_test.go` are based on this feature, they are running against legacy code

 ## Configuration
 You could choose between new L1 parallel sync or sequential one (legacy):